Sep 01, 2014 Remember people and their labors every day- 2014

-Millions upon millions of workers worldwide labor and suffer under unspeakably miserable conditions and pay, including countless factory workers in China, whose communist revolutionaries came to power proclaiming justice for the working masses.
-Imagine, then, how bad the working conditions are for millions of people in countries whose governments and employers barely pay even lip service to justice for workers.
-On top of that, with layoffs come extra work burdens on many employees who “survive” layoffs here and abroad.
+Millions upon millions of workers worldwide labor and suffer under unspeakably miserable conditions and pay, including countless factory workers in China, whose communist revolutionaries came to power proclaiming justice for the working masses, ending up with today’s government-sanctioned toil in countless factories in China; and even worse working conditions prevail in plenty of other countries.
+How many of us vote with our wallets and voices to reduce such harm?

 Those of us who are employers, managers and bosses owe our employees harmonious and just working conditions, fair pay and benefits, and full respect and dignity.
-Certainly, nobody has an automatic right to keep a job if consistently not performing at the level for which the employee was hired.
+Employees are never to be treated as cogs in the corporate or organizational wheel, where in plenty of places they are chewed up and spit out.
+Certainly, nobody has an automatic right to keep a job if consistently not performing at a humane level for which the employee was hired.
 However, how many employers bait potential employees with all sorts of promises of paradise — or merely of an attractive working situation — that never materialize?

 For those doing work that any of us do not believe in — whether it be arresting people for marijuana possession, mistreating alleged enemy combatants, or anything else one disagrees with — it remains essential to understand and see each such person as a human being, not to mistreat such people merely because s/he is mistreating others, but still to be firm in calling for the person to be just, for a change of the system that leads them to do such work, and at times for them to turn away from such work.

 We have many options to better the lot of workers, starting with our own wallets and with the showing of sincere thanks to workers and their employers, beyond payment and beyond tips.
 An unfortunate irony of voting with our wallets can be to leave jobless the very workers we wish to help.
 However, if we are willing to send our money and business where workers and justice are better served — including a willingness to pay more money as a result — hopefully the same workers will find jobs with employers that are more fair and just.
-For those in jobs involving mistreating other workers or non-workers, sometimes the only option is to leave such jobs if efforts fail to stop mistreating them.
+For those in jobs involving mistreating other workers or non-workers, sometimes the only option is to leave such jobs if the employee cannot otherwise stop the mistreatment.

 On the topic of judges — who also are workers, although often wielding tremendous white collar power through the power of the state — a colleague who has known many local judges since childhood and through the old boy/girl network recently told me that half the judges he knows in a particular county do the work out of a sense of public service, with numerous of the remainder dreading the grind of the daily docket.
 No matter how some judges may not seem to give much of a damn about justice, or not seem to define justice very justly, they remain humans including those toiling much longer than a forty hour workweek.
 However, judges who repeatedly violate their oath of office have no business remaining judges.